-Project: Courthouse - HVAC Renovations

-Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing Investment,
+- Project: Courthouse HVAC Renovations - Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing Investment, Federal/State Mandate

-Federal/State Mandate

-This project is designed to address the aging, 50+ year old HVAC systems in this important 106 year old landmark building.
-The goal of this project is to extend and improve the mechanical life of the building's infrastructure without the need to displace the critical functions that take place during the renovation process
+This project is designed to address the aging, fifty-plus year old HVAC systems in this important one hundred six year old landmark building.
+The goal of this project is to extend and improve the mechanical life of the building's infrastructure without the need to displace the critical functions that take place during the renovation process.

-FUNDING SOURCE: Pre-2014 2014 2015 2016 2017 2018 2019 6yr Total Total: Borrowing to be Authorized 0 400 1,000 2,000 3,000 4,000 10,400 10,400 TOTALS 0 400 1,000 2,000 3,000 4,000 10,400 10,400
+FUNDING SOURCE: Pre-2015 2015 2016 2017 2018 2019 2020 6yr Total Total: Borrowing to be Authorized 0 400 1,000 2,000 3,000 4,000 10,400 10,400 TOTALS 0 400 1,000 2,000 3,000 4,000 10,400 10,400

-The County has completed major spatial and functional changes at the Courthouse in response to the NYS Court Facilities Act.
-Approximately 40% of the building was renovated with the focus on spatial changes, however, those changes did not address the building's infrastructure needs.
+The county has completed major spatial and functional changes at the Courthouse in response to the NYS Court Facilities Act.
+Approximately 40% of the building was renovated with the focus on spatial changes; however, those changes did not address the building's infrastructure needs.
 Much of the HVAC, electrical switchgear, and electrical distribution systems are in excess of fifty years old.
 The air handlers and perimeter coil induction units throughout the building are in need of replacement.
 The pumps and environmental controls are obsolete and also need to be replaced.
-A comprehensive engineering study of the building's HVAC systems has been completed and will be instrumental in assisting the County to create a plan for the systematic replacement of the HVAC systems without temporarily displacing the functions within the Courthouse.
+A comprehensive engineering study of the building's HVAC systems has been completed and will be instrumental in assisting the county to create a plan for the systematic replacement of the HVAC systems without temporarily displacing the functions within the Courthouse.

-In fall 2014 we intend to seek legislative approval of \$400,000 to fund the engineering design for this project.
-We plan to seek legislative approval for construction funds in fall 2015.
+In fall 2015 we intend to seek legislative approval of \$400,000 to fund the engineering design for this project.
+We plan to seek legislative approval for construction funds in fall 2016.